RashidCodes/azure_dbt_core/README.md

 Logs in the analytics workspace can be queried with Microsoft's [*Kusto Query Language (KQL)*](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).

 # Conclusion
 We now have a workflow that we can use to run dbt jobs in azure containerapps instead of dbt cloud.
-If you don't need all the bells and whistles that come with dbt cloud then I think you must explore other ways of running dbt jobs, such as Azure ContainerApps.
+If you don't need all the bells and whistles that come with dbt cloud then it's worth exploring other ways of running dbt jobs, such as Azure ContainerApps.

 # Clean up
 1. Delete the azure containerapp job in the portal.